vidishraj/OfficeApplication/README.md

+#OfficeApplication
-# OfficeApplicationA reference application for topics such as OOPs, GUI programming, Session Management, Exception handling, Logging, and Code Organization.
+A reference application for topics such as OOPs, GUI programming, Session Management, Exception handling, Logging, and Code Organization.

 The application mimics a mini office management application with four key components.